RWinterburn/OscarsQuiz/README.md

 ![Image](assets/docs/imgdocs/script-error.png)

 ![Image](assets/docs/imgdocs/script-fix.png)

+Ran into a bug during media queries on CSS trying to make the start button show on below 320px but I couldn't figure out where I was going wrong.

 I ran into another problem again on my Github, I had made a previous account called "Twinwinter" on my email address robertwinterburn@hotmail.co.uk and I had made a new account to make my name a bit more professional and readable (RWinterburn) but when I started making commits they came from "Twinwinter" on one and "RWinterburn" from another I don't know wether it was to do with me from switching from gitpod.io and codeanywhere to VScode need to figure this problem out for future developments as I haven't figured it out yet.
 So you will see commits from both of my Github accounts.